| Local Market

 Most countries with significant petroleum commercial discoveries have established an NOC whose objective is to increase and optimize the national benefits from the petroleum development and to ensure an active role at the commercial level.

 Q9.
-What are the transparency measures adopted in the petroleum sector in Lebanon?
+What are the transparency measures put in place?

 © 2017.
 Lebanese Petroleum Administration.
 All Rights Reserved.